NASA

 According to Jason Ballard, co-founder, and CEO of ICON, “Building humanity’s first home on another world will be the most ambitious construction project in human history and will push science, engineering, technology, and architecture to literally new heights.
 NASA’s investment in space-age technologies like this can not only help to advance humanity’s future in space but also solve very real, vexing problems we face on Earth.
 We are honored to begin our research and development on ICON’s “Project Olympus” and the “Olympus Construction System.”

-This entry was posted in 3D Printed food., 3D Printing and High-Tech companies., 3D Printing Ideas, Patent.
-Fans of the day., 3D Printing industry news., Network of 3D printing researchers., SV3DPrinter.com Policy., What materials are used in 3D printing? and tagged 3D printing building buildings on the moon, 3d-printing-on-the-moon, ICON Receives Funding From NASA and Launches “PROJECT OLYMPUS” to Reach for the Stars with Off-world Construction System for the Moon, Jason Ballard, NASA, Olympus Construction System.
+This entry was posted in 3D Printed and 4D Printed food., 3D Printing and High-Tech companies., 3D Printing Ideas, Patent.
+Fans of the day., 3D Printing, 4D Printing industry news., Network of 3D printing and 4D printing researchers., SV3DPrinter.com Policy., What materials are used in 3D Printing and 4D Printing? and tagged 3D printing building buildings on the moon, 3d-printing-on-the-moon, ICON Receives Funding From NASA and Launches “PROJECT OLYMPUS” to Reach for the Stars with Off-world Construction System for the Moon, Jason Ballard, NASA, Olympus Construction System.